Zuhu162/100xVen-Project/README.md

 ## Description

 This project is a front-end implementation of an e-commerce product page with various features and functionalities, including multiple product images, product variations, an "Add to Cart" button, and more.
+The Nike product page has consistently stood out to me as a shining example of effective, yet simple web design in the realm of online shopping.
+In my pursuit of this pre-assessment task, I aimed to recreate the essence of the Nike product page.
+It's essential to adhere to industry standards of well-crafted websites while infusing a touch of creativity and personal style, all within the guidelines of the project assessment.

 ## Table of Contents